-So now that we have explored the firm’s recent share price action and dividend policy, we are now going to dive a little deeper into whether or not Ford shares are a buy.
+So now that we have explored the firm’s recent share price action and dividend policy, we are now going to dive a little deeper into Ford as an investment:

 Partnership With Google

-Perhaps the most exciting news for Ford shareholders in recent weeks is that the firm has formed a potentially lucrative partnership with Google.
+One of the most notable stories in recent weeks is that the firm has formed a potentially lucrative partnership with Google.

 In particular, Google’s technology will function around cloud computing, AI, and machine learning.
 Not only will this revolutionize the ‘driving experience’, but it will allow Ford to drastically improve efficiency in its supply chain and production facilities.

 Although you would expect a major carmaker to have suffered greatly as a result of wider lockdown measures, Ford shares have been in an upward trajectory since hitting lows of sub-$4 in March 2020.

 In fact, with the shares since surpassing $12, those that bought the dip are now looking at gains of over 200%.
 Not bad for a company that is currently going through a major cost-reduction plan to reshape its finances.